 Playing Treasure Hunt

-The goal of Treasure Hunt is to create as much valuable loot as possible in a limited number of turns.
-Players start with 8 turns, although the Green Guild Statue can increase this value up to a start of 14 turns.
+The goal of Treasure Hunt is to create as much valuable loot as possible within a limited number of turns.
+The game begins with 8 turns. *

 Each time you match three loot items or more, they'll convert into a single higher-value piece of loot (which remains on the board).
 The objects on the board fall and cascade as normal.